Aviscad/memory-game/README.md

 # Pokémon Memory Game

-The game starts with all the pokémon cards and the player must try to click one time every card.
-If the player clicks on the same card two times the game ends or if you run out of time!.
-You can choose between different difficulties or pokémon generations.
+The timer starts when the player clicks on a pokémon card.
+The main goal is to click every card before the time ends.
+The game finishes if the player clicks on the same card two times or if you run out of time!.
+You can choose between different difficulties and pokémon generations for the pokémon card images.
 This app was made using **[PokeApi](https://pokeapi.co/)** to fetch all the information and images used in the pokémon cards.

 ## [Live Demo](https://aviscad.github.io/memory-game/)